pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 The planner–executor architecture in previous section suggests a different strategy.
 Instead of treating the model as a storyteller, we treat it as a *generator of programs and simulations*.
 Rather than hallucinating a fact, the LLM writes code or constructs an API call that *derives* that fact from an external system <d-cite key="long-etal-2024-llms,Huang_Lipovetzky_Cohn_2025"></d-cite>.
 Ground truth comes from execution, not from the model's own weights.

-#### The Mechanism: From Text to Trajectories
+**The Mechanism: From Text to Trajectories**.
 This perspective turns training data from static text into *causal trajectories*: records of successful interactions with the world.
 The pattern recurs across domains:

   * **Digital APIs and tools.** To create fine-tuning data for a new API, the model can generate a user query, write the corresponding code or JSON call, execute it, and record the result.
 Each example is a clean `(Prompt, Code, Answer)` triplet where the answer is guaranteed by the tool, not by the model's guess <d-cite key="long-etal-2024-llms,SuperAnnotateFinetuning"></d-cite>.
   * **Simulated physical worlds.** Acting as a “director” for physics engines such as Unity or Blender, an LLM can script scenes, vary lighting, pose, and texture, and automatically collect perfectly labeled image–annotation pairs.
 This allows us to target rare or dangerous scenarios that are hard to observe in the real world <d-cite key="wang2024survey,chen2025symbolic"></d-cite>.